Center for Continuing Education

 3. to methylparaben or is allergic to both amide and ester local anesthetics, try a MPF product.

-4. to antioxidants or sulfite components, review the product ingredients with the Department of Pharmacy or Drug Information Center (4-6456).
+4. to antioxidants or sulfite compounds, review the product ingredients with the Department of Pharmacy or Drug Information Center (4-6456).